auxesis/nswbushfires/README.md

 How it works
 ============

-`scraper.rb` gets latest current incidents list from RFS GeoRSS feed, extracts data from it, and writes it out in YAML.
+`fetcher.rb` gets latest current incidents list from RFS GeoRSS feed, extracts data from it, and writes it out in YAML.

 `poster.rb` compares the last two YAML files, and posts the differences to